CTSecUK/CyberYoddha-CTF-2020/Write-ups/Shebang3.md

 < �repod

 ```

+The first 40 differences make up the flag!

 We could manually copy out the characters or we can use linux to do it for us;

 ```